ladopoulos/CarRental/README.md

 - Visual Studio 2022 or later

 ## Usage
+1. Clone the repository
+2. Open the solution in Visual Studio
+3. Run the project (F5)
+4. The API will be available at `https://localhost:5089`

 To explore the API and its functionality:
-- Use Swagger UI at `/swagger/index.html`
+- Use Swagger UI at `https://localhost:5089/swagger/index.html`

 ## API Endpoints

-### Car Categories
-- GET /api/categories - Get all car categories
-- POST /api/categories - Create a new car category

 ### Rentals
-- GET /api/rentals - Get all rentals

 - POST /api/rentals - Book a car
+- POST /api/rentals/{bookingNumber}/CarReturn -  Return a car
-- GET /api/rentals/{id} - Get details of a specific rental
+- GET /api/rentals/{bookingNumber} - Get details of a specific rental by booking number

-- PUT /api/rentals/{id} - Update a rental
-- DELETE /api/rentals/{id} - Cancel a rental
+## Discussion Points
+- Prices are hard coded based on car categories.
+How to handle price configuration changes.
+- How to handle car availability and booking conflicts.
+- How to handle concurrent bookings for the same car.